mangan88/neighborhood-map/README.md

 # neighborhood-map
 Udacity Front-End Developer Nanodegree - Project 5

+# To run:
+Simply open index.html in any modern browser and enjoy the app!

 # Slidebar
 Site: http://plugins.adchsm.me/slidebars/
 Used free with permission under MIT license